 Did you notice I was addressing you directly in this article?
 That’s one of the main rules in content marketing: make a connection with the reader!
 When the tone is too official, the reader can’t make that connection.
 They feel like they are reading a textbook.

 But when you talk to them like you would speak to a friend in real life, it’s possible for them to relate to you.
 They will feel like they are getting advice from someone who understands them.
 That gives you a greater chance for them to go through the entire article and take the action you recommend.

 Speaking of action, what’s the purpose of your content marketing campaign?

 Do you want the reader to install and use particular software?
 Are you promoting products or services?
 Or are you simply writing for the pleasure of maintaining a blog?

-Whatever the case is, you need to have the desired action to mind.
+Whatever the case is, you need to have the desired action in mind.
 Then, you’ll call the readers to action.

 If you’re writing a holiday present guide, for example, you’ll lead your readers towards the recommended products.
 If you’re just writing a blog post without the intention to sell anything, invite them to comment, like and share.

-The success of your content marketing campaign is measured in engagement.
+The success of your content marketing campaign is measured by engagement.
 So get people engaged, will you?

 Are you writing outlines for your articles?

 “Oh; but outlines take time and I don’t have time to waste!”